hashicorp/nomad/website/source/docs/job-specification/template.html.md

 ## Vault Integration

-This example will grab a PKI certificate from Vault and put it out on local disk for your application in PEM format including the CA, public and private key in 1 file.
+This example acquires a PKI certificate from Vault in PEM format and stores it into your application's secret directory.

 ```
 template {